The Aetiology of Hysteria

-The Aetiology of Hysteria (Zur Ätiologie der Hysterie) is a paper by Sigmund Freud about the sexual abuse of children below the age of puberty and its possible causation of mental illness in adults.
+The Aetiology of Hysteria (Zur Ätiologie der Hysterie) is a paper by Sigmund Freud about the child sexual abuse of children before the age of puberty, and its possible causation of mental illness in adults.
 Presented in April or May 1896, it is where Freud first outlined his seduction theory.

 Context

 Aetiology means cause.
 Hysteria was an amorphous medical diagnosis, now sometimes considered to have been a catch-all for various maladies and lifestyle choices.
 The diagnosis was typically applied to women, but Freud also applied hysteria to men.
 It was a common diagnosis in Freud's time, with a long history.
 Freud considered the cause of hysteria to be a great mystery, comparing it to searching for the source of the Nile.

 The 1895 book Studies on Hysteria, coauthored by Freud, introduced a technique of exploring memories that would form the basis of "Aetiology of Hysteria".